 While it is the intention of the Bank to apply an amount equal to the net proceeds of the issue of the Notes for advancing loans to customers for financing and/or refinancing, in whole or in part, Eligible Green Assets, neither the Issuer nor the Bank will be under any contractual obligation to do so (including that the Conditions of the Notes and the Trust Deed do not contain any such requirement on, or covenant by, the Issuer or the Bank nor any event of default should the Bank fail to apply the proceeds or equivalent amounts for such purpose) and further there can be no assurance that any part of the proceeds of the Notes (or amounts equivalent thereto) will be capable of being applied to Eligible Green Assets in or substantially in such manner and/or in accordance with any timing schedule and that accordingly such amounts will be totally or partially disbursed for such Eligible Green Assets.
 Nor can there be any assurance that any project or investment relating to such Eligible Green Assets will be completed within any specified period or at all or with the results or outcome (whether or not related to the environment) as originally expected or anticipated by the Bank.
-Any such event or failure by the Bank or its customers will not prejudice the treatment of the Notes as MREL resources for the Issuer and the Group or constitute an event of default under the Notes or otherwise trigger any other consequences under the Conditions of the Notes.
+Any such event or failure by the Bank or its customers will not prejudice the treatment of the Notes as Tier 2 capital of the Bank and the Group or constitute an event of default under the Notes or otherwise trigger any other consequences under the Conditions of the Notes.

-The ability of the Notes to qualify as MREL and absorb losses of the Bank and/or the Group will not be affected by their characterisation as "green", and the characterisation of the Notes as "green" does not affect the status of the Notes in terms of ranking or subordination
+The ability of the Notes to qualify as own funds of the Bank and/or the Group will not be affected by their characterisation as "green", and the characterisation of the Notes as "green" does not affect the status of the Notes in terms of ranking or subordination

-The proceeds of issue of the Notes will be available to absorb losses of the Bank and/or the Group to the same degree and in the same manner as any other MREL-eligible securities issued by the Issuer which rank pari passu with the Notes and which do not carry any "green" or similar label.
+The proceeds of issue of the Notes will be available to absorb losses of the Bank and/or the Group to the same degree and in the same manner as any other own funds instruments issued by the Issuer which rank pari passu with the Notes and which do not carry any "green" or similar label.
 The Notes will be subject to bail-in and resolution measures available under the Banking Act without any differentiation from any such other similar securities.
-Further, the resolution and MREL requirements will apply to the Notes and the Notes do not have any features which undermine their ability to absorb losses in compliance with the prevailing resolution rules, and neither the Notes nor the proceeds of issue thereof will be afforded any special treatment or enhanced protections as a result of them being labelled as "green".
+Further, the Notes do not have any features which undermine their ability to absorb losses in compliance with the prevailing resolution rules, and neither the Notes nor the proceeds of issue thereof will be afforded any special treatment or enhanced protections as a result of them being labelled as "green".